antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 ## AI contributor's management

 AI contributors should always be put in a favourable condition by the management to give the alert in case of fraudulent, illegal, illegitimate, discriminatory or unethical results.
-Example: use of legitimate information when it comes to consumer scoring (in marketing e.g.)
+Example: use of legitimate information when it comes to consumer scoring (in marketing e.g.).

+A clear and shared escalation process should be defined upon a new AI system implementation.
+Escalations should be put in writing and documented.
+It could take the following form:

+1. Report the alert to the project's team

+2. If no arbitrage could be made, report the alert to the project's sponsor & management

+3. If no arbitrage could be made, report the alert to the Data Protection Officer & legal departments

 ## AI explicability